How to make great TextExpander snippets (so that you will remember them)

 Use "(" to put it into brackets

-A lot of times I duplicate snippets, add a "(" in front of the snippet and and let the exapned text be in brackets.
-For examle, "whel" expands to www.helmuthauser.com, but "(whel" I define to expand to (www.helmuthauser.com).
+A lot of times I duplicate snippets, add a "(" in front of the snippet and and let the exanped text be in brackets.
+For example, "whel" expands to "http://www.helmuthauser.com", but "(whel" I define to expand to "(http://www.helmuthauser.com)".
 This comes in really handy when writing emails.
-Here are some examples:
+Here are some other examples

 Use "[" for email subject labels